Frequently Asked Questions

 • Does the Port have a preferred outcome?

-• If the Port decides to pursue commercial or cargo service, who will pay for the needed expansion?
+• If the Port decides to pursue commercial service, who will pay for the needed expansion?

-It is too early to estimate costs or funding sources.
-Phase 1 of the study seeks to understand whether market conditions make adding either commercial passenger or cargo service feasible.
-Later phases of study, if the Commission decides to move beyond the first phase, would include an analysis of estimated costs.
+It is too early to say.
+Phase 2 of the study will include an analysis of estimated costs and begin to explore potential funding sources.
 Federal or state funding may be available, depending on the type of improvements involved in expanding airport service.
 Many times, private-sector companies have an interest in this type of investment as well.

 • How is this study related to the Washington State Commercial Aviation Work Group?